ffund/compe-design-project/lab5/i2c.md

 ---

 **Lab report**: Take a photo of your breadboard with the OLED module attached, showing your message "Hello [net ID]" on the display.
-(Make sure the colored sticker on your breadboard is visible in the photo!)

 ---